 3) CE credit may be earned for verified teaching of a course or program in a college or graduate school approved in accordance with Section 1283.30 and/or as an instructor of continuing education programs given by approved sponsors.
 Credit will be applied at the rate of 1.5 hours for every hour of teaching or presenting the course or program material and only for the first presentation of the course or program (i.e., credit shall not be allowed for repetitious presentations).

 4) CE credit may be earned for authoring papers, publications or books and for preparing presentations and exhibits.
 The preparation of each published paper, book chapter or audio-visual presentation dealing with marriage and family therapy may be claimed as 5 hours of credit.
 A presentation must be before a professional audience of marriage and family therapists.
 Five credit hours may be claimed for only the first time the information is published or presented.

-5) A maximum of 15 CE hours per renewal period may be earned for completion of a correspondence course (e.g., by mail, computer, etc.) that is offered by an approved sponsor who meets the requirements set forth in subsection (c).
-Each correspondence course shall include an examination.
+5) CE hours may be earned through completion of a distance learning course (e.g., pre-recorded online course/program, live online course/program, by mail, computer, etc.) that is offered by an approved sponsor who meets the requirements set forth in subsection (c).
+Each course shall include an examination.

 c) Approved CE Sponsors and Programs